crazycoder1999/OmegaWebExplorer/Readme.md

 * run the application with **node app.js**
 * open the browser on http://127.0.0.1:8000

+## Configuration
+The file Config.js contains:
+- rootPath: the root folder.
+The software consider path starting only from rootPath
+- fileSizeUpload: the limit of uploadable file

 The software is tested on OSX and Linux (raspberry pi zero / raspbian).